Scentroid

 Nitric Oxide / Ethylene

-Xylene is commonly used as a solvent in various industrial and laboratory applications, as well as in some paints and coatings.
-Ethylene is commonly used in the chemical industry, including as a plant growth regulator and in the production of various chemicals.
+Industries commonly use xylene as a solvent in various applications, including some paints and coatings.
+The chemical industry often uses ethylene as a plant growth regulator and in the production of various chemicals.

 Pickle